Meet Toti!

 Most importantly, I want people to know that you can have a life outside of and beyond diabetes.

 My life in Portland, Oregon, is awesome.
 I'm married with two grown kids.
-All three of them have been cheerleaders in this, helping me and challenging me to stick to the plan.
+All three of my family members have been cheerleaders in this, helping me and challenging me to stick to the plan.

 My software company, Bucket Gigs, helps people sell more tickets to their live events.
 I’m helping bring more rock and roll to the world!
 I love going to concerts.
 And there are tons of bands I never got to see back in the day!